-How often we speak out of turn and say things we regret later.
+How often we speak out of turn and say words we regret later.
 Even more disturbing is the fact that our words often hurt and dishonor God, besides wounding others.

-In this Devotional, I would like to relate to 3 areas in which we should ask God to ‘set a guard over our mouth.’
+In this Devotional, I would like to relate to 3 areas in which we should ask God to ‘set a guard over our words.’
 They are,

 A lying mouth dishonors God, and yet, how often people lie or tell a half-truth to get out of a difficult situation, or to discredit another.
 We often make excuses for such lies.
 The Word of God however says, “There are six things the Lord hates, seven that are detestable to Him: … a lying tongue…a false witness who pours out lies..”(Proverbs 6:16-19).
 I guess that’s why the Lord Jesus (when talking about swearing) said, “Simply let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No’; anything beyond this comes from the evil one” (Matthew 5:37).
 (Also read Revelation 21:8)